lessonly/lldevconfig/README.md

     ```sh
     sudo bin/lldevconfig
     ```
+    - You may need to click "Allow" in a popup window for nginx.
+    - If you want to see what all is going to be performed before running it you can do the following:
+        ```sh
+        sudo bin/lldevconfig state.highstate test=True
+        ```
-    - If this fails with the following error messages:
+9. When this fails with the following error messages:
         ```
         Comment: State 'x509.private_key_managed' was not found in SLS 'pki'
         Reason: 'x509' __virtual__ returned False: Could not load x509 state: m2crypto